Rudolf Klement: Death

 Klement was last seen by his French colleagues on 12 July 1938.
 According to a later FBI report marked "confidential," American Trotskyist James P. Cannon received a letter from European Trotskyists explaining that Klement had retrieved his mail and that of Etienne from the library at noon on 13 July.
 The letter further stated that Klement had a scheduled meeting with Etienne that evening at 6pm, but that Klement missed the meeting.

 A few days later Klement's colleagues visited his home at Maisons-Alfort, a suburb of Paris, and found a prepared dinner uneaten.
 Members of the Left Opposition began to receive letters ostensibly written by Klement beginning on 16 July, claiming that Klement had abandoned the Trotskyist movement.
 The letters were mailed from Perpignan, near the French-Spanish border.
 On July 26 and 28, Klement's headless body was recovered from the Seine at Meulan-en-Yvelines outside Paris.
-His murderers, later revealed to be working for the Stalinist NKVD, were never found.
+His murderers, later revealed to be working for the NKVD, were never found.

 Klement was the fourth prominent leader of the Left Opposition to be murdered in a period of two years by the NKVD.
 Others included Erwin Wolf, Ignace Reiss, and Sedov.
 Trotsky wrote that by assassinating Klement, the Stalinist USSR worked in the aid of imperialism:

 Though Klement was known by his colleagues in the Left Opposition to have been preparing a lengthy political report for the Fourth International prior to his death, as recounted by Pierre Naville, his papers disappeared and were never found.
 Klement's murder would have been ordered by Stalin's Department of Special Tasks.